CybSecShak/It-s-Shak/README.md

 Hey, I'm Shak

-## 🧭 About Me
+## About Me
-I'm AMicrosoft ecosystem IT specialist using this space to **jumpstart my cybersecurity career** as a:
+I'm AMicrosoft ecosystem IT specialist using this space to jumpstart my cybersecurity career as a:

 - 🔐 Cloud Security Analyst
 - 🛡️ SOC Analyst